BlockFutureTech/kortho-docs/en-us/Announcement.md

 KroTho team

-## 19 Anchor Tokens to be Launched in Huobi Ecological Chain HECO
+## 19 Anchor Tokens to be Launched in Huobi Ecological Chain KroTho

 Dear users: